 Z.5.
 If a waiting list member fails to meet the requirements If a waiting list member fails to meet the requirements of #Z.1, the member will be dropped from the waiting list.
 The waiting list member may request the Board of Directors to grant a variance due to mitigating circumstances that prevent the waiting list member from meeting these requirements.

 Z. AA.
 A Slip Lessee that desires to take an extended cruise of six or more months may keep their assigned slip by electing to continue the slip lease payment during their absence.
 A Cruising Petition must be made to the Board of Directors at the commencement of the cruising period.
 The Cruising Petition must be updated every six months.

-Z.BB When a slip becomes available, it will be made available to a slip renter who has requested to move to another slip.
-If more than one member wants to move to a newly available slip, the Dockmaster will determine which member has seniority in the Squadron and that member will have the right of first refusal.
-The available slip will be offered to slip renters based on seniority in the Squadron.
+Z.BB When a slip becomes available, it will be made available to an existing slip renter who has requested to move to another slip, if the slip is appropriately sized, as determined by the dockmaster.
+If more than one member wants to move to a newly available slip, the Dockmaster will determine which member has seniority (i.e. length of membership) in the Squadron and that slip will be offered to slip renters based on seniority.
 Any disagreements will be brought before the Board of Directors for resolution.